 So how do you gain management over your Google Business Profile?
 The answer is that, in addition to creating a free Business Profile, you must also separately create a free Google My Business account for that profile.

 You need a separate Google My Business account to manage your Business Profile.

 A Google My Business account is the only means by which you can claim ownership of your Business Profile, attain management rights to it, and unlock additional free features to increase your visibility on Google.
 In this post, I’m going to cover everything you need to know about Google My Business, including:

 Read on so you can incorporate this free and powerful tool to your marketing toolkit!

-As mentioned, Google My Business is a tool that enables you to manage and optimize your Business Profile on Google.
+As mentioned, Google My Business is a tool that enables you to manage and optimize your Business Profile on Google—which is one of many important business directory listings.
 So to explain what Google My Business is and how it works, let’s first make sure we’re clear on what a Business Profile is.

 Your Business Profile is Google’s term for your Google business listing.
 Business Profiles appear in Google Maps and in the local results of Google Search.

 Business Profiles on Google Search look like this: